kwmsmith/fwrap/doc/sphinxdocs/source/index.rst

 .. rubric:: Footnotes

 .. [#sane-def]
-   By "sane", we mean "don't use Fortran 77 features officially discouraged by the Fortran 9x standard."
-This restriction will gradually relax as more F77 features are supported.
+   By "sane", we mean don't use `ENTRY`, `EQUIVALENCE`, STATEMENT functions, or other dark corners of Fortran 77.
+If you don't know what these are, count yourself lucky.

 ..
 Indices and tables